Pepper No. 30: Commentary

-Now call the above explanation my defense mechanism become active [sic], I say that it is disgust and weariness over having my work labeled and pigeonholed by those who bring to it their own obviously abnormal, frustrated condition: the sexually unemployed belching gaseous irrelevancies from an undigested Freudian ferment.
+Now call the above explanation my defense mechanism become active, I say that it is disgust and weariness over having my work labeled and pigeonholed by those who bring to it their own obviously abnormal, frustrated condition: the sexually unemployed belching gaseous irrelevancies from an undigested Freudian ferment.

-On the back of a print of one of his peppers that he gave to a friend, Weston wrote, "As you like it ‒ but this is just a pepper ‒ nothing else ‒to the impure all things ‒ are impure."
+On the back of a print of one of his peppers that he gave to a friend, Weston wrote, "As you like it ‒ but this is just a pepper ‒ nothing else ‒ to the impure all things ‒ are impure."

 Public collections

 Most of the original prints made by Weston are now in museums, including the Metropolitan Museum of Art, in New York, the Museum of Modern Art, in New York, the Smithsonian American Art Museum, in Washington, D.C., The Art Institute of Chicago, the Minneapolis Institute of Art, the Museum of Fine Arts, in Houston, the Center for Creative Photography, in Tucson, the George Eastman House, in Rochester, and the Museo Nacional Centro de Arte Reina Sofía, in Madrid.